tesinitsyn/TripView/README.md

-Based on the information provided, here is a draft of your `README.md` file for the TripView repository:

----

 # TripView

 TripView is a university project developed to work with Kotlin and help users share their experiences in traveling.